• Skip to main content

 lemon olive oil ricotta cake ingredients.

 • Eggs.
-Use room-temperature eggs so they blend smoothly into the batter.
+Use room-temperature eggs, so they blend smoothly into the batter.

 🍊Variations